Menil Collection: Vandalism

 On June 13, 2012, a 22-year-old museum visitor named Uriel Landeros defaced an original Picasso at the museum, Woman in a Red Armchair, using black spray paint to stencil a bull and a matador and the word Conquista on the work of art.
-The vandal, a self-proclaimed artist, said that he did it to make a statement, and did not intend to destroy the painting however Landeros was sentenced to two years in prison for felony graffiti and criminal mischief.
+The vandal, a self-proclaimed artist, said that he did it to make a statement, and did not intend to destroy the painting.
+Landeros was sentenced to two years in prison for felony graffiti and criminal mischief.

 Management

 Menil Foundation

 The museum continues to be governed by the Menil Foundation.
 The foundation has been solely responsible for acquisition funds, which during the first years averaged more than $1 million annually, and operating disbursements of between $2.7 million and $2.9 million a year.
 Nearly half of the money for the museum building was derived from outside sources in Houston, in particular the Cullen Foundation and the Brown Foundation, which contributed $5 million each.
 By 2001, the Menil Foundation's endowment is $200 million.
-The budget pays for the museum's operation and for exhibitions, research and catalogs.
+The budget pays in part for the museum's operation and for exhibitions, research, and catalogs.

-Brown & Root heir Louisa Stude Sarofim has been president of the Menil Collection and Foundation since 1998, following the death of Dominique de Menil.
-She has since become the museum's largest donor.
+Brown & Root heir Louisa Stude Sarofim was president of the Menil Collection and Foundation starting in 1998, following the death of Dominique de Menil.
+She has since become one of the museum's largest donors.
 The Board of Trustees includes, among others, Suzanne Deal Booth.

 Directors

 The museum's first director was Walter Hopps.
 Before joining the Menil Collection as director in 1983, he had worked with Mrs. de Menil on planning the museum and its program.
-Between 1999 and 2003, Ned Rifkin served as the museum's director; during his time in office, there were frequent clashes over the museum' direction and whether Rifkin was departing from the vision of its founder.
+Between 1999 and 2003, Ned Rifkin served as the museum's director; during his time in office, there were frequent clashes over the museum's direction and whether Rifkin was departing from the vision of its founder.
 Josef Helfenstein was named director in 2004.
 Until his departure in 2015, the Menil doubled its annual attendance, increased its endowment by almost 54 percent, and added more than 1,000 works to the collection, including pieces by Jasper Johns, Claes Oldenburg, Robert Rauschenberg, Richard Serra and Kara Walker.

-Curators

-Michelle White took up her post at the Menil after honing her skills at Harvard's Fogg Art Museum and the Museum of Fine Arts, Houston; her endeavors have been as varied as projects with the Houston collective Otabenga Jones & Associates (who aim to “teach the truth to the black youth") and the Richard Serra drawings retrospective that traveled to the San Francisco Museum of Modern Art and New York's Metropolitan Museum of Art.
-Among others, Flash Art and Modern Painters have published her writings.